beamable/UnrealSDK/README.md

 In this module, we have our Runtime environment.
 It is comprised of two main concepts: the `UBeamRuntime` `GameInstanceSubsystem` and implementations of the `UBeamRuntimeSubsystem`.

 ### UBeamRuntime & `UBeamRuntimeSubsystem`-Implementations
-`UBeamRuntime` is responsible for the `FrictionlessAuthentication` flow as well as providing some guarantees and callbacks to the implementations of `UBeamRuntimeSubsystem`.
+`UBeamRuntime` is responsible for the various Authentication flows the SDK exposes (`FrictionlessAuthentication`, `AuthenticateWithToken`) as well as providing some guarantees and callbacks to the implementations of `UBeamRuntimeSubsystem`.
 At its core, you can think of this as our SDK's runtime `void main()`.

 There are the following key lifecycle points you need to care about: